11 Sequence QC

 11.1.1.1 Illumina data

-to characterize Illumina data.
+We typically use fastqc to characterize Illumina data.
 It’s been around a long time, and it does a fine job of covering summaries we want to look at for most applications.
-It flags statistics when they are worrisome, but this is less useful, because these flags are tuned to apply to whole genome sequencing data (WGS), so if you have a sequencing library that has different characteristics (e.g. RNA-seq), fastqc will often flag it as problematic though it may not be.
+It flags statistics when they are worrisome, but this flagging is not always useful, because it is tuned to apply to whole genome sequencing data (WGS).
+If you have a sequencing library that has different characteristics (e.g. RNA-seq), fastqc will often flag it as problematic though it may not be.

 Paired-end sequence is typically delivered in two separate files, which we analyze separately with fastqc.